Gosayram/kaniko/README.md

 - **Smart Command Analysis** - Automatic dependency detection for safe parallel execution
 - **Performance Optimization** - 20-40% improvement for builds with independent commands
 - **Command Timeout Management** - Configurable timeouts for individual commands
+- **Race Condition Prevention** - Automatic detection and prevention of filesystem conflicts
+- **Thread-Safe Operations** - Safe parallel execution with proper synchronization

+#### **How Parallel Execution Works**
+Kaniko automatically analyzes Dockerfile commands to determine which can be executed in parallel:

+1. **Dependency Analysis** - Commands are analyzed for:
+   - File system dependencies (commands that create/modify files used by other commands)
+   - Environment variable dependencies (ENV commands affecting RUN commands)
+   - Parent directory relationships (mkdir + commands using created directories)

+2. **Conflict Detection** - Commands that modify the same files or directories are automatically detected and executed sequentially to prevent race conditions

+3. **Execution Groups** - Commands are grouped by dependencies:
+   - Commands in the same group can execute in parallel
+   - Groups execute sequentially to respect dependencies
+   - Snapshots are taken in deterministic order after parallel execution

+4. **System Directory Preparation** - System directories are made writable once before parallel execution starts, preventing race conditions when multiple commands need to modify system directories

+5. **Error Handling** - If any command fails, other parallel commands are canceled to prevent inconsistent filesystem state

 #### **Parallel Execution Configuration**
 ```bash